yongho12/soulmate/README.md

 If they want to break up, click "Breaking Up" button, it will automatically break up and a user status will changed to "Searching".

 ## Avatar
-Once both agree to date, the avatar will changed to their real photo.
+Once both agree to date, the avatar will be changed to their real photo.

 ## User Profile Page
 A user can upolad their photos and edit their profiles.